 The next step in the refinancing process is to review your credit score and credit report.
 You can request your free report from the three main credit bureaus (Equifax®, Experian™ and TransUnion®) on an annual basis.
 This report is important to understand, because your credit health will be used to determine whether you qualify for a better rate or loan term.

 Ideally, you’re in a much better financial position than you were when you took out your original loan.
 An up-to-date record of creditworthiness can help you get the best deal available.
 If your credit score won’t help you secure a better rate, you may want to wait on refinancing and focus on strengthening your credit score.

 Next, prequalify for your new personal loan.
 Prequalifying gives you an idea of how much you can borrow from your lender as well as your potential interest rate and other loan terms.
 This normally involves a soft credit check, which won’t impact your credit score.

 4. Shop Around For The Best Rates And Terms

-During this phase, shop around until you find the lender with the best personal loan option for your situation.
-Before officially applying for your new personal loan, you should feel confident that it makes good financial sense.
-To start your search, use the Rocket LoansSM Simple Calculator to determine your monthly payments on a new personal loan.
+Shop around until you find the lender with the best personal loan option for your situation.
+Before officially applying for your new personal loan, you should feel confident that it makes financial sense.
+To start your search, use the Rocket Loans℠ Simple Calculator to determine your monthly payments on a new personal loan.

-Before you seek out a new lender, consider contacting your current lender to see if they may be willing to offer you a refinance of your existing loan with a revised rate and terms.
+Before seeking out a new lender, consider contacting your current lender to see if they may be willing to offer you a refinance of your existing loan with a revised rate and terms.
 The lender may value your existing relationship and the opportunity to continue working with you.

 5. Apply For Your New Personal Loan

-Be sure to read through your agreement, including the fine print, before signing to make sure that you are satisfied with the terms and conditions of your new loan.
+Be sure to read through your agreement, including the fine print, before signing.
+This way, you can make sure you’re satisfied with the terms and conditions of your new loan.